henrivain/TesseractOcrMaui/README.md

 ### 3. Inject ITesseract into your page

 Now you can constructor inject ITesseract interface to you page.
 I have two labels ("confidenceLabel" and "resultLabel") in my main page.
 I added button with clicked event handler.
-I you can see my `Button_Clicked` functionality down below.
+You can see my `Button_Clicked` functionality down below.

 Mainpage.xaml.cs